Antarian/calendar/README.md

 In the [project](project) directory we have a `Scope/Calendar` namespace which has a common structure:
 `Command -> Command Handler -> Repository -> Entity (Model) -> Value Object(s)`

-Command and Command Handler are ready for adding the queue system, as they are the same style as in Symfony Messenger.
-Which I think is the best PHP library to handle event queues.

 There is also a simple App implementing domain commands created in [app](app) directory.

 ### Run the project